BuildForce is hosting a unique event which will bring together TfL, Morgan Sindall Infrastructure, their supply chain…

 Risk management strategies and processes

 According to technology-focused website TechTarget, all risk management plans – in whichever area or sector they are applied – follow the same steps that combine to make up the overall risk management process.
 These are as follows.

 - Risk identification: the company identifies and defines potential risks that may negatively influence a specific company process or project.

 - Risk analysis: once specific types of risk have been identified, the company then determines the odds of it occurring, as well as its consequences.
 The goal of the analysis is to further understand each specific instance of risk, and how it could influence the company’s projects and objectives.

 - Risk assessment and evaluation: the risk is then further evaluated after determining the risk’s overall likelihood of occurrence combined with its overall consequence.
 The company can then make decisions as to whether the risk is acceptable and whether the company is willing to take it on based on its risk appetite.

 - Risk mitigation: during this step, companies assess their highest-ranked risks and develop a plan to alleviate them using specific risk controls.
 These plans include risk mitigation processes, risk prevention tactics and contingency plans in the event the risk occurs.

 - Risk monitoring: part of the mitigation plan includes following up on both the risks and the overall plan to continuously monitor and track new and existing risks.
 The overall risk management process should also be reviewed and updated accordingly.

-Read our two in-depth case studies, Alastair Allison and Lieutenant Colonel Joe Gossage, which highlight how ex-Services personnel have used their Forces experience and transferable skills to make a successful transition to a civilian career in risk management.
+Many ex-Services personnel have already used their Forces experience and transferable skills to make a successful transition to a civilian career in risk management.
 You might be surprised at the sort of parallels there are between military roles and risk-management careers.